loeffel-io/docs/docs/1.0/makeless-server/directory-structure.md

 ### The Containers Directory

-The `containers` directory contains your volumes and symlinks to your latest service builds.
+The `containers` directory should contains your volumes and symlinks to your latest service builds.